oracle/weblogic-kubernetes-operator/site/helm-charts.md

 #### image

-Specifies the docker image containing the operator code.
+Specifies the Docker image containing the operator code.

 Defaults to "weblogic-kubernetes-operator:2.0".